lupyuen/lupyuen.github.io/src/sourdough.md

     [(French Bread Mode is explained on Page 17)](https://www.zojirushi.com/servicesupport/manuals/manual_pdf/bb_hac10.pdf)

+1. Just Before Baking: Score our dough lengthwise with a wet sewing thread.
+(In a sawing motion)

+    Pop any large bubbles.

-1. After baking, our loaf might get stuck to the Spindle in the Bread Bucket.
+1. After Baking: Our loaf might get stuck to the Spindle in the Bread Bucket.

     Turn the Spindle a few rounds, via the Bottom Exterior of Bread Bucket.
 (Very hot!)